larrylawl/old-personal-webpage/_posts/2019-12-09-machine-learning-coursera.md

 2. Able to use a _low bias_ algorithm
 3. Using a very large training set will resolve issue of low variance
 4. Most data wins :)

+## Week 7
+1. multiplying by constant does not change x coordinate of the min point
+2. SVM: Variation of logistic regression
+3. CA + B, where C controls A
+   1.  it is just a penalization parameter that have the opposite role of the parameter lambda, so whenever C is small, it will have the same effect as when lambda was large, avoiding overfitting.
+   2. That is why the prof. said that C is "equal to" 1/lambda, in the sense that this parameter C acts just the opposite of lambda, but there is of course no direct mathematical relation between both.

+   3. SVM Decision Boundary: But theta is will be minimised, so projection is gonna be low
+   4. Kernel: Develop complex nonlinear classifiers. --> Similarity function to develop features
+   5. How to choose landmarks? --> Each data point is a landmark.
+And this is nice because it is saying that my features are basically going to measure how close an example is to one of the things I saw in my training set.
+   6. Other similarity functions
+   7. Larger sigma --> Similarity function becomes smoother --> Not so dependent on x1 --> Higher bias, lower variance
+   8. How to train theta --> Minisation of the cost function, which includes the new feature vectores